harshrawate/MediAI/README.md

 # MediAI - AI-Powered Healthcare Assistant 🩺

 MediAI is a modern web application designed to help users make informed decisions about the products they consume.
-By leveraging advanced AI and real-time web search, MediAI analyzes product ingredients from labels to provide health scores, detailed breakdowns, and personalized advice through an interactive chatbot
+By leveraging advanced AI and real-time web search, MediAI analyzes product ingredients from labels to provide health scores, detailed breakdowns, and personalized advice through an interactive chatbot.

 ## 🚀 Features